The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking

 \subsection{Accessible Companion Contrast}

 A contrast curve was generated from a single-companion fit model.
-This was executed following an approach similar to \cite{2019Sallum}, which is briefly discussed here for clarity (see also \citet{sallum_subm}).
-The calibrated closure phases and squared visibilities were compared to a grid of single companion models with different separations, contrasts, and position angles.
+This was executed following an approach similar to \cite{2019Sallum}, which is briefly discussed here for clarity \citep[see also][]{sallum_subm}.
+The calibrated closure phases and squared visibilities were compared to the closure phases and squared visibilities of a grid of single companion models with different separations, contrasts, and position angles.
 For each companion separation, the average $\chi^2$ value of all the sampled position angles ($\chi^2_{sep}$) was calculated.
-Finally, the $5\sigma$ contrast was taken to be the contrast at which $\Delta\chi^2 = \chi^2_{sep}-\chi^2_{null }=25$, where $\chi^2_{null}$ is the $\chi^2$ calculated for the null (no companion) model.
+Finally, the $5\sigma$ contrast was taken to be the contrast at which $\Delta\chi^2 = \chi^2_{null}{-}\chi^2_{sep}=25$, where $\chi^2_{null}$ is the $\chi^2$ calculated for the null (no companion, or equivalently the position of the star in the $\chi^2$ maps) model.